I have a recurring image in my head of two women beating the absolute shit out of each other.

 They “like” the danger?
 They get off on it???
 Foreplay, maybe?

-At the time of the writing of the above exchange, I had already written the fight scene.
+time of the writing of the above exchange, I had already written the fight scene.
 So the knife moment, which comes near the beginning of the play, was as ominous as it was sexy.
 In the end, of course, once Betty’s infidelities are exposed, Kendra gets cut wide open, gutted.
 In later versions of the play, I added in Kendra’s take on the virtues of the simple life.
 Again, the irony of her speech, given that she’s the one who gets hurt in the end, is staggering:

 Kendra: We came to fish, Betty, but you never fish.
 And you don’t want to learn, either, you just want to sit there with your books and your papers and whatnot and rearrange my life to make it fit yours in some magical futuristic happy place that exists, where?
 I don’t know, in your mind, maybe?
 Meanwhile, I’m doin’ it.
 I’m takin’ part in the miraculousness of life, Betty.
 REAL LIFE.
 Where folks catch fish, rip their FUCKING guts out and then eat ’em.
 And they don’t think twice about it and you wanna know why?
 Cuz it’s just FISHIN!